 With various attachments on offer for many models, you can find yourself making food of all sorts with them, too.
 These great devices will save you time and effort and expand your culinary horizons.
 Better yet, many of them will look great on your counter, too.

-Our guide to the best kitchen stand mixers to buy today
+Best kitchen stand mixers to buy right now

 If you're anything like us, chances are that when you envisage a kitchen mixer in your head, you're imagining something very similar to KitchenAid's classic Artisan mixer.
 It's a design that's fully earned the label "iconic", and a range of colours can give it a retro look or a more modern, sleek tone like the matte black option above.